Michigan town wonders who won $337 million lottery prize

-LAPEER, Michigan Sam Odish co-owns the Sunoco gas station and convenience store where the single winning ticket in the $337 million Powerball lottery was sold.
+LAPEER, Mich.
+Aug 16 Sam Odish co-owns the Sunoco gas station and convenience store where the single winning ticket in the $337 million Powerball lottery was sold.

 He had no idea until reporters and TV satellite trucks descended en masse on his store on the main street of this small Michigan town and informed him of Wednesday's lottery draw.